zaaachos/Thesis-Diagnostic-Captioning/README.md

 |   ├──fasttext_voc.pkl
 |   └──fasttext.npy
 ```
+## Execution Instructions
+### Disclaimer
+Throughout my research on this Thesis, I experimented with models that had state-of-the-art performance (SOTA) on several biomedical datasets (like IU X-Ray, MIMIC III. etc.).
+These models are provided in `SOTA_models` directory as submodules repos.
+I do not provide any additional data loaders, which I created for this models.
+Thus, if you want to further experiment with these models, please do so according to the guidelines provided in each of these repositories.

+### Main applications
 Follow the aforementioned steps to use conda and run the following command, to train my implemented methods (i.e. CNN-RNN, kNN)
 ```py
 python3 dc.py